lurgh/infinitive-jkp717/README.md

     * uint8 coolSP
     * uint8 0xff (optional fan setting or placeholder for it?)

-Register 3c.03: looks like semi-random garbage remnants of other response data, some spliced together inconsistently, as if a buffer overrun
+Register 3c.03: looks like semi-random garbage remnants of other response data, some spliced together inconsistently, as if buffering remnants

 Register 3c.0a: list of the 8 zone names (repeats content from 003b03); some extra 0 padding whcih doesn't seem to vary